 There are many benefits of self-sufficiency.
-Self-sufficiency not only saves you money, it protects you from the vicissitudes of life and also helps to protect the environment.
+Self-sufficiency not only saves you money, it helps protect you from the vicissitudes of life, and also helps to protect the environment.
+Self-sufficiency is both physically and mentally beneficial and provides ways to live naturally.

 Sufficiency is when you have enough for a life of well-being.
 A big part of self-sufficiency is knowing how much is enough.
 If you can reduce your material needs you might be surprised how little you actually need.